 In this review article, I’m going to break down the Chase Ink Preferred and take a look at all of the value that this card has to offer and go over the benefits like the 100,000 point sign-up bonus, bonus spending, cell phone insurance, and a few others.

 Be sure to check out the YouTube video at the end as well!

-Other Chase Ink cards have high offers of 50,000 points and both the Sapphire Reserve and the Sapphire Preferred cards offer 50,000 point offers as well.
+Other Chase Ink cards have high offers of 50,000 points and the Sapphire Reserve offers a 50,000 point offer as well.
 So this is a significant increase from those offers.

 Chase Ultimate Rewards Airlines

 - Southwest Airlines Rapid Rewards

 - Marriott Bonvoy